 Scuba diving is one of the most sought-after recreational water sport.
 Swimming in the depths of the unexplored ocean amongst unknown aquatic life certainly feels enriching.
 However, before you zip up your wetsuits and take a dive, you have to establish strong communication with your buddies or instructor.

 If you are a scuba-diving enthusiast, hand signals will be like your second language.
 It’s no secret that communication underwater is tricky.
-Hand signals, besides also ensuring your safety, are the only way to communicate underwater.
-Although, they can also be used with dive light signals.
+Hand signals, besides also ensuring your safety, are an effective way to communicate underwater.
+And they can also be used with light signals.

 So, are you ready to learn some scuba diving hand signals?
 Without further delay, let’s dive into it.